mihonapp/website/website/src/docs/guides/backups.md

 :::

 ### Syncing backups with external cloud services
-Cross device sync in **Tachiyomi** is not currently available, but users can use [Autosync for Google Drive](https://play.google.com/store/apps/details?id=com.ttxapps.drivesync) in order to sync backup files to Drive automatically with the following steps:
+Cross device sync in **Mihon** is not currently available, but users can use [Autosync for Google Drive](https://play.google.com/store/apps/details?id=com.ttxapps.drivesync) in order to sync backup files to Drive automatically with the following steps: